Call to Earth

 Now as an adventure athlete I’m preparing for my most ambitious challenge yet at the age of 50!!!—competing in the 2025 World’s Toughest Row.
 This journey is more than just a test of endurance; it’s a powerful platform to champion Ocean conservation and sustainable innovation.
 Every stroke across the Atlantic will raise awareness for a zero-carbon future, combining my love for the ocean and adventure with a mission to drive real change.
 Join me as we row toward a cleaner, more sustainable planet, one stroke at a time.

-• Jonno Hammond Ocean Rower with Call to Earth sailing with a group of people on a boat on a sunny day.
+• Johno Hammond Ocean Rower with Call to Earth sailing with a group of people on a boat on a sunny day.

 Also, not sure it’s particularly noteworthy but between our three crew members we’ll only have a total of two hips that God gave us.
 (I thought it was interesting and yes I’m aware that others have done it without legs).
 Currently living in Hampshire with wife, dog and 350,000 bees…and my hobbies are reading rubbish on the internet, running because I’m late and keeping fit because if I don’t I won’t be able to row the Atlantic… Zzzzzzz.
 If you’ve read this far then expect to be tapped up for some sponsorship.